quokka-astro/quokka/README.md

 # Quokka
 *Quadrilateral, Umbra-producing, Orthogonal, Kangaroo-conserving Kode for Astrophysics!*

-NOTE: The code documentation is still a work in progress.
-Please open a Discussion for technical support, or open an Issue for any bug reports.
+**NOTE: The code documentation is still a work in progress.
+Please start a [Discussion](https://github.com/BenWibking/quokka/discussions) for technical support, or open an [Issue](https://github.com/BenWibking/quokka/issues) for any bug reports.**

 Quokka is a two-moment radiation hydrodynamics code that uses the piecewise-parabolic method, with AMR and subcycling in time.
 Runs on CPUs (MPI+vectorized) or NVIDIA GPUs (MPI+CUDA) with a single-source codebase.
 Written in C++17.
 (100% Fortran-free.)